brendenwest/ad340/notes/5_networking.rst

 - ConnectivityManager: Answers queries about the state of network connectivity.
 It also notifies applications when network connectivity changes.
 - NetworkInfo: Describes the status of a network interface of a given type (currently either Mobile or Wi-Fi).

-With Android 7.0, apps can be notified of Data Saver restrictions the user has set on background/foreground data operations.
+Since Android 7.0, apps can be notified of Data Saver restrictions the user has set on background/foreground data operations.

 Parsing Data